-In many cases, an error will be associated with a particular portion of the schema being compiled.
-In these cases, clicking on an error will open the schema editor to the location that the error occurred.
-If more than one error is reported, clicking the "Next Error" and "Previous Error" buttons in the toolbar will move the editor window to the part of the schema where the next or previous error occurred.
+In many cases, an error is associated with a particular portion of the schema being compiled.
+Click on an error to open the schema editor at the location in which the error occurred.
+If more than one error is reported, clicking Next Error and Previous Error in the toolbar moves the Editor window to the part of the schema where the next or previous error occurred.

-When the reported errors are no longer needed, they can be cleared by clicking the "Clear" button in the Error Log window.
+When the reported errors are no longer needed, click Clear in the Error Log window to remove them from display.